Skip main navigation

 Even though social media has many benefits, you should be mindful of personal and operational security while using it:

 If you are feeling distress as the result of military service or other life stress, reach out for help.
-You can use the Real Warriors Live Chat, or contact the Psychological Health Resource Center 24/7 to confidentially speak with trained health resource consultants.
-Call 866-966-1020, or visit our “Seek Help, Find Care ” page for a list of key psychological health resources.
+You can contact the Psychological Health Resource Center 24/7 at 866-966-1020 or use the live chat to confidentially speak with trained health resource consultants.
+You can also see a list of key psychological health resources below.

 Additional Resources: